This is my personal OpenStreetMap page including an OSM based Garmin map that you can upload to your GPS.

 • Details of amusement parks, college campuses, and perhaps businesses

-• In September 2022, I found a bug in my pruning and was able to recover a substantial amount of space, and should be able to hold off impending doom for probably at least 2024.
+• In September 2022, I found a bug in my pruning and was able to recover a substantial amount of space, however as predicted, in September-October 2024 impending doom has come once more and we've hit the 4GiB mark.
+I also had an error in my pruning so please do not use anything between September and November 2024, there are gaps in roads that used to be train tracks.
+In any case, updates will be slow as I figure out more to prune.
 The seemingly largest source of new data is the massive addition of new points - whether from new ways or POIs being added.

 You'll need to use a bittorrent client to download, an unzip program to decompress the archive, and then copy the resultant gmapsupp.img into \Garmin\gmapsupp.img of an SD card to use this.
 Make sure you also select the map using the menus on your device.